yifanwu2828/Motion-Planning/README.md

 ## Introduction
 This is a Python implementation of Motion Planing which includes two parts
 * Own implement of Search-based Motion Planning Algorithm:
     1. Weighted A* with epsilon consistence
+       (utilize an Indexed Priority Queue from [pqdict](https://pqdict.readthedocs.io/en/latest/intro.html))
+    2. A* Algorithm which is basically Weighted A* with epsilon 1
-    2. One-to-many discrete collision/distance checking using
+    3. One-to-many discrete collision/distance checking using
        [python-fcl](https://github.com/BerkeleyAutomation/python-fcl)
        1. Continues collision checking required to perform in one-to-one manner
        2. The time complexity will be O(n^2)